 To maintain all the freshness and quality of the grapes, they are pressed and vinified on site in Mercurey.
 Then the wine is brought to Nuits-Saint-Georges to be matured, in part, in oak barrels for 12-14 months, in nineteenth century vaulted cellars which provide ideal conditions for raising wines.
 The barrels come from high quality barrel makers and have been rigorously selected for their fine grain and light toast.

 This wine has a really fruity powerful nose, which mixes with generous red and black fruit aromas and woody notes.
-However, it is on the palate that this wine shows its full potential, where it is powerful and fleshy with flavours of raspberry and other very ripe red fruits, almost as if you were biting into them.
+However, it is on the palate that it shows its full potential, where it is powerful and fleshy with flavours of raspberry and other very ripe red fruits, almost as if you were biting into them.
 Its structure is powerful, with velvety tannins and a very long and fruity finish.

 Grilled Meats, Cold Meats